kindl/Hypatia/README.md

 * Different keywords. `type` instead of `data`, in the spirit of Elm. `alias` instead of `type`, because it can be used for pattern- and type aliases and `fun` instead of `\` to be a little less cryptic.
 * A module declaration has no `where` block, it is only a single line.
 One module, one file.

-### My Stages
-Let me tell you about my daily routine:

-* Lexer: While I am dreaming, the Lexer turns all the strings I have read into tokens.
-* Parser: In the Parser, token seeds grow into syntax trees.
-* Operators: Yawn!
-Time to wake up and I already have my first chores to do.
-Sigh...
-I shake out my blanket, rename my operator symbols to plain names and change their associativity and precedence.
-* Simplifier: I can't think before I had my coffee.
-A sip from the Simplifier and my world looks much clearer.
-* Aliases: Time to brush my teeth.
-Aliases brushes out all the bacteria and renames complicated patterns and types to simpler ones.
-* Typechecker: Now I start with the actual work and check if my types are correct.
-* Compiler: In the evening, my creativity awakes.
-I compile my syntax tree into an imperative dynamic language and write the results down in lua, so that I don't forget anything.
-* ModuleSystem: Is it bedtime already?
-Again?
-Tomorrow will be a good day, good that I have everything planned in my ModuleSystem.

 It was nice to talk with you stranger.